lalamove/konfig/README.md

 	),
 )
 ```
-You can also compose a loader and a watcher to create a LoaderWatcher:
+You can also compose a loader and a watcher to create a `LoaderWatcher`:
 ```go
 configLoader := konfig.RegisterLoaderWatcher(
 	// it creates a LoaderWatcher from a loader and a watcher